Here are the main types of schools you can teach at in China.

 Primary school kids love playing games.
 So if you can incorporate some fun and interesting games into your teaching, it will stand you in good stead.

-Generally speaking, as kids turn into mature young adults, they tend to settle down and become quieter.
-In China, this is particularly evident.
-In fact, one of your challenges as a high school teacher will be to ensure everyone participates.
+As Chinese kids turn into mature young adults, they really settle down and become quieter.
+In fact, one of your challenges as a high school teacher in China will be to ensure everyone participates.

 Another plus is the flexibility.
 For example, some universities may not be overly concerned if you stray from the prescribed text book.

-Students at private centers can range from very young children with no knowledge of English through to adults with advanced Business English capability.
-Each center is different.
+Students at private centers can range from very young children with no knowledge of English through to adults with advanced Business English skills.

-If private centers pay more and have smaller class sizes, why do some people choose to work elsewhere?
+If private centers pay more and have smaller class sizes, why do some teachers choose to work elsewhere?
 It all boils down to the kind of lifestyle you want to have in China.

 - classes may be held outside normal business hours (like in the evening)